-Although compulsive behavior is typically cited as the primary root of drug addiction, individual recovery is often hindered by additional psychiatric disorders such as anxiety, depression and schizophrenia.
+Although the compulsive behavior is typically cited as the primary root of drug addiction, individual recovery is often hindered by additional psychiatric disorders such as anxiety, depression, and schizophrenia.
 Furthermore, poor life-choices do not always relate to critical stress situations, family background or even an individual’s subconscious decision-making process.

 Psychological Dependence – Only One Aspect of Drug Addiction

 From the viewpoint of a psychological dependence, recovery from drug addiction demands that the user come to terms with the root cause of the dependency.
 The patient must break his or her associations with those elements of the past that have produced the current situation.
-Long-term drug rehabilitation programs often focus on moving the patient into a controlled residential setting that is free of the stresses associated with past behavioral decisions, including settings that:
+Long-term drug rehabilitation programs often focus on moving the patient into a controlled residential setting that is free of the stresses associated with past behavioral decisions.